-Americans and Canadians celebrate Thanksgiving: listen to the correct pronunciation of the words you will hear during this celebration and read why Thanksgiving celebration started
+Time to celebrate Thanksgiving.
+Listen to the correct pronunciation of the words you will use during this celebration and read how and why it all started

 Once arrived in the new continent, the early settlers planted with great care the seeds they had brought with them, but the winter was severe and allowed only a very poor harvest.
-Not enough for everyone and only half of the pilgrims survive their first year.
-The harvest would have been unsuccessful also the following year if the Native Americans had not helped the newcomers: they helped the pilgrims to select the best land and decide what to sow and when.
+The harvest was not enough for this new community and only half of the pilgrims survived during the first year.
+The harvest would have been unsuccessful also the following year if the Native Americans had not helped the newcomers: they helped the pilgrims to select the best land and to decide where to sow and when.

 King of the table is still the large roasted turkey, with different kind of stuffing.
-Stuffed or not, it looks like 91% of Americans eat turkey on Thanksgiving Day and about 280 million turkeys are sold for the festivity.
+Stuffed or not, it looks like 91% of Americans eat turkey on Thanksgiving Day and about 280 million turkeys are sold for this festivity.
 Apparently there is not an official reason why turkeys were chosen to celebrate Thanksgiving.
-The only reasonable motivation looks like it was the most available meat at that time, when Thanksgiving tradition started.
+The only reasonable motivation looks like this bird was the most available meat at that time, when the Thanksgiving tradition started.